 He then began segueing into government, including stints as Prime Minister Yitzhak Rabin’s military adviser, agriculture minister and defense minister from August 1981 to February 1983.

 Invasion of Lebanon

-Sharon also orchestrated Israel's invasion of Lebanon, an effort aimed at Palestine Liberation Organization fighters that also left hundreds of Lebanese civilians dead.
-His actions led many in the Arab world to call him the "Butcher of Beirut."
+His actions in this last post led many in the Arab world to label him the “Butcher of Beirut.”
+Sharon orchestrated Israel’s invasion of Lebanon, an effort aimed at Palestine Liberation Organization fighters that also left hundreds of Lebanese civilians dead.

 An official Israeli inquiry found Sharon indirectly responsible for the September 1982 killings of as many as 2,000 Palestinians at the Sabra and Shatila refugee camps outside of Beirut, Lebanon.

-Sharon did not stay out of the spotlight for long.
-His adviser Ranaan Gissin said Sharon "he felt betrayed by his government."
-Sharon also sued Time for a magazine article implying that he had foreknowledge and a greater role in this massacre, with a jury later finding the U.S.-based publisher guilty of defamation but not of malice.
+Sharon did not stay out of the spotlight for long, with his adviser Ranaan Gissin saying “he felt betrayed by his government.”
+He sued Time for a magazine article implying that he had foreknowledge and a greater role in this massacre, with a jury later finding the U.S.-based publisher guilty of defamation but not of malice.